WesleyLuk90/ffxiv-vr/README.md

 # FFXIV VR - A VR plugin for FFXIV

-A VR plugin for FFXIV.
+A VR plugin for FFXIV, compatible with Dawntrail Patch 7.15.
 See [Getting Started](https://github.com/WesleyLuk90/ffxiv-vr/wiki/Getting-Started) to setup the plugin or view the [Documentation](https://github.com/WesleyLuk90/ffxiv-vr/wiki)

 ## Help